 More about Brain Health Vital Signs™

 Brain Health Vital Signs™ (BHVS) is a short, user-friendly, easy-to-administer screening tool that measures evidence-based factors contributing to brain health and brain illness (protective and risk factors) and cognitive functioning for ages 14+.

-An extensive team of scientists and clinicians from the Brain Health Initiative, Harvard University, and other experts with expertise in neuroscience, neurodevelopment, psychopathology, neuropsychology, aging, and brain health developed the Brain Health Vital Signs™ screener.
+An extensive team of global scientists and clinicians from the Brain Health Initiative, Harvard University, and other esteemed institutions with expertise in neuroscience, neurodevelopment, psychopathology, neuropsychology, aging, and brain health developed the Brain Health Vital Signs™ screener.